 - MD Code Labor & Employment Article, Title 9: Workers Compensation

-The official source of the federal statutes is the United States Code.
+The official source for the federal statutes is the United States Code.
 All Maryland law libraries and many Maryland public libraries carry the United States Code in print.
-Many of the same libraries also carry one of the unofficial versions, the United States Code Annotated and the United States Code Service.
-It is a good idea to do your federal statute research in one of these unofficial print versions of the Code, because they are both more up-to-date than the official Code, and because they include summaries of cases that interpret each statute.
+Many of the same libraries also carry one of the unofficial print versions, the United States Code Annotated and the United States Code Service.
+You should research the federal statutes in one of these unofficial print versions of the Code first, because they are both more up-to-date than the official Code, and because they include summaries of cases that interpret each statute.
 However, below are quick links to some important federal workplace safety statutes that you might want to look up in print:

 - The Black Lung Benefits Act, 30 U.S.C. §§ 901-945

 - The Energy Employees Occupational Illness Compensation Program Act, 42 U.S.C. §§ 7384-7385

 - The Fair Labor Standards Act, 29 U.S.C. §§ 201-219

 - The Federal Employees' Compensation Act, 5 U.S.C. §§ 7902, 8101-8103, 8105-8107, 8110, 8114-8124, 8126, 8128-8135, 8138, 8145-8149

 - The Federal Mine Safety and Health Act, 30 U.S.C. §§ 801-962

 - The Longshore and Harbor Workers Compensation Act, 33 U.S.C. §§ 901-950

 - The Occupational Safety and Health Act, 29 U.S.C. §§ 651-678